pember10/thaumcraftreboot/README.md

 - 1.12.2 JavaDocs: https://nekoyue.github.io/ForgeJavaDocs-NG/javadoc/1.12.2/ (Current TC6 version)
 - 1.7.10 JavaDocs: https://skmedix.github.io/ForgeJavaDocs/javadoc/forge/1.7.10-10.13.4.1614/ (TC4)
 - Modding Tutorials: https://www.youtube.com/playlist?list=PLKGarocXCE1HrC60yuTNTGRoZc6hf5Uvl
+- Loot Table Generator: https://misode.github.io/loot-table/ (for anything breakable, killable, milkable, etc.)

 ### Dev Notes
 - Create an Item (within the API)
-  - Modify ThaumcraftItems.java -- check out the example SOAP_WATER_BUCKET.
-If you really want to get crazy, derive a custom class from the Item base class.
+  - Modify ThaumcraftItems.java -- check out the example BRAIN or TABLE_WOOD
   - If it's possible, can we do this all with JSON?
 - Create a Block (within the API)
-  - Modify ThaumcraftBlocks.java -- the SOAP_WATER_BLOCK is a good example.
+  - Modify ThaumcraftBlocks.java -- the TABLE_WOOD is a good example.
 If you really want to go all out, create a class that derives from the Block class (though I don't know how the registry will handle that).
 - Create a Fluid (within the API)
-  - Modify ThaumcraftFluids.java -- The SOURCE_ and FLOWING_SOAP_WATER fluids are good examples.
+  - TBD
 - In general, keep everything organized under these folders.
 See the /resources folder for examples of how to configure the display.
-- When attempting to create a new block, search the whole project for instance of "flux_goo" and "fluxgoo".
+- When attempting to create a new block, search the whole project for instance of "table_wood".
 You'll see how to implement them.
+- Also check the commit logs -- each commit that notes a tutorial can help you with the creation of items, blocks, recipes, etc.
+- Within IntelliJ, if you scroll to the bottom of the project, you'll see External Libraries -- this is where you can find the core Minecraft stuff that can be copied.

 -------------------------------------------------